sacko87/sacko87.github.io/index.md

   * Documenting work required: specification, alpha-tests and linking them to requirements.
   * Risk assessment of work using Good Automated Manufacturing Practice standards (GAMP5).

-Additionally, a core member of an R&D team aiming to provide a web based Clinical Trial Management System (CTMS).
+Additionally, a core member of an R&D team aiming to provide a web-based Clinical Trial Management System (CTMS).
 Researching topics like:

   * Service Orientated Architecture - How we could integrate legacy and third-party systems.
   * Cloud Computing - How a private cloud would benefit the company.